ElizaGulbe/SemanticLinkExtraction/readme.md

 # Hypernymy and Synonymy Detection with Machine Learning

-This repository contains a solution for detecting hypernymy and synonymy relationships using machine learning techniques.
-The approach is designed to work in conjunction with the Tēzaurs Database (DB) and requires specific setup steps for connection and configuration.
+This repository contains a solution for detecting hypernymy and synonymy relationships using machine learning.
+The approach is designed to work in conjunction with the **Tēzaurs Database** and requires specific setup steps for connection and configuration.

 ## Prerequisites